How to Get Into the Facebook/Meta RPM Program (2024)

 During the program, RPMs will work on high-priority projects across the different families of apps underneath the Meta umbrella, including Facebook Marketplace, Facebook Gaming, WhatsApp Payments, Oculus VR, Instagram Stories, and more.
 They will work closely with more senior PMs and participate in mentorship initiatives, like “RPM Circles,” to build relationships and collaborate to identify problems and opportunities.

-Five of the Meta offices support the RPM program including Menlo Park, New York City, Seattle, London, and Tel Aviv.
-The US locations are remote-friendly, though the participant must reside within the country during the program’s duration.
+Three of the Meta offices support the RPM program this year, including Menlo Park, New York City, and Seattle.
+The locations are remote-friendly, though the participant must have the correct work authorization.

 Meta emphasizes that applications are reviewed on a rolling basis, so those waiting to hear back should be patient in receiving next steps.
 Also, it’s important to be aware that you can only submit three applications to Meta every six months.
 Conserve your applications for the roles that you feel you are the best fit for.